Food safety certification: What’s the difference between GMP, HACCP, GFSI and SFCR?

 The sheer number of acronyms can make the certification process baffling.
 But for small and medium-sized businesses, the consequences of not having a food safety program in place could be severe.

 “If a customer complains about you, and the Canadian Food Inspection Agency decides to open an investigation, not having a good food safety program in place opens you up to all the risks.
-It could wipe you out,” says Rowda Mohamud, a senior business advisor with BDC Advisory Services who helps entrepreneurs in the food industry prepare for third-party audits for HACCP and GFSI certifications.
+It could wipe you out,” says Rowda Mohamud, a Solutions Development specialist who helps entrepreneurs in the food industry prepare for third-party audits for HACCP and GFSI certifications.

 Mohamud offers the following clarification to help understand which food safety system is right for your company.